Law guide: Employment

 England, Wales and Scotland

-The Acas code doesn't state how or by when an appeal should be made by your employee.
+The Acas code doesn't state how or by when an appeal should be made by your employee (although it does say that, from 6 April 2024, the code states an appeal meeting should be held without unreasonable delay).
 However, your employee must set out the grounds for making the appeal.
 There are no restrictions on the number or kinds of grounds of appeal they may use.

 You should consider drafting a flexible working policy if your business doesn't have one, so you have some control over the procedure the employee should use for their appeal.
 In any event, you should follow a reasonable appeal procedure.